hwillson/vi/README.md

 ## Installation

 1. Clone this repo.

 2. Symlink ~/.vimrc to the vimrc from this repo.

 3. Install vim-plug:

 ```
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

 4. Make sure Node is installed.

 5. Install ripgrep:

 ```
 sudo apt install ripgrep
 ```

+6. If using WSL2 (Windows), install powerline fonts:

+a.
+[Download](https://github.com/powerline/fonts/blob/master/DejaVuSansMono/DejaVu%20Sans%20Mono%20for%20Powerline.ttf) the required .ttf file from the powerline github repo.
+b.
+In Windows, open the file by double-clicking on it.
+It will show two options: Print and Install.
+Choose Install.
+c.
+Right-click on the WSL terminal's title-bar; in settings for Ubuntu go into appearance, then set the font to "DejaVu Sans Mono for Powerline".

 ## Notes